eadorin/target-enhancements/readme.md

 ## TODO List / Known Issues / Limitations

-- [Feature][High priority] Full integration of all hook with lib-wrapper module

-- [Feature][Low priority] Full integration of i18n

-- [Feature][Low priority] Integration of 'color settings' module for make choose color of target by single use on module settings

-- [Feature][Low priority] Turn target features on/off

 - [Feature][Low priority] Adjust the display of the target token icons!! (currently uses a black outline + shadow)

 - [Feature][Low priority] Adjust size of target token icons